September 18, 2017 - The Law Foundation has an opening for a lawyer Director position on its Board. Deadline is Friday October 27, 2017.

 2016 Upinnaqtuq Award Recipients

-This year the Foundation awarded 4 deserving youth residing in Iqaluit, Rankin Inlet and Pond Inlet.
+Last year, the Foundation awarded 4 deserving youth residing in Iqaluit, Rankin Inlet and Pond Inlet.
 Learn more about the additional recipients below.

 January 26, 2017 Taryn Lavallee from Iqaluit stopped by the Law Society office this week - A deserving Upinnaqtuq Award recipient for her exceptional achievements both in sport and at school and for the important contributions she has made as a Junior Coach Assistant ( Speed Skating).
 Her coach John Maurice states that she is ”a great ambassador for Nunavut with a very promising future ahead of you”.
 Well done Taryn !
 A role model and inspiration for future generations to come!
 Congratulations!